GiantSeaweed/Blockchain-Notes/notes.md

 - [Reference](#reference)

 ## What is the process of mining?
 Take Bitcoin as an example.
+Suppose the miner Joe is competing for the block 502425 (but failed).

 1. Competing to validate